Controversy and criticism of The X Factor (British TV series): Trailers

 On 30 July 2012, the trailer for the series premiered.
 Entitled "Whose Time Is Now?", it features six former The X Factor contestants – winners Lewis, Alexandra Burke and Little Mix, and runners-up JLS and Murs and third place One Direction – talking about their time on the show and how it changed their lives.
-Male winners Steve Brookstein, Shayne Ward, Leon Jackson, Joe McElderry and Matt Cardle were not included.
+However, male winners Steve Brookstein, Shayne Ward, Leon Jackson, Joe McElderry and Matt Cardle were not included.
+Ward blasted this, calling the show "pathetic" for leaving him out and saying it was like he was "being erased slowly from their history."
 McElderry, who won in 2009, said "I'm just gonna keep doing my thing", which many fans believed to be prompted by the trailer.
 McElderry later admitted that he was not angry about not being included in the trailer.
 In an interview with the Daily Star Sunday, he said: "I'm not on Simon [Cowell]'s label so I wouldn't expect him to promote me.
 If they want to erase the fact I won [The] X Factor or try to hide it, I don't care.
 Personally I am proud I came from The X Factor.
 If [Cowell] doesn't feel the same then you'll have to ask him why."

 The mash-up video trailer promoting the tenth series was published as a "mash up of all the best a decade of X Factor has to offer" on 25 July 2013.
 The trailer consists of various music videos from 13 past contestants: One Direction, Leona Lewis, JLS, Olly Murs, Little Mix, Union J, Amelia Lily, Joe McElderry, Alexandra Burke, Cher Lloyd, Shayne Ward, Misha B and James Arthur.
-However, fans questioned the absence of Wagner & Jedward, and successful contestants Diana Vickers and Rebecca Ferguson.
-Also, winners Steve Brookstein, Leon Jackson and Matt Cardle were not included.
+However, fans were questioning the exclusion of winners Steve Brookstein, Leon Jackson and Matt Cardle, and other successful contestants including Jedward, Diana Vickers and Rebecca Ferguson.
 Cardle's manager Will Talbot said that he believed the show was "attempting to erase Matt from the history books. [...]
 In truth, it pretty much sums up Syco's attitude to him during the months after he inconveniently (for them) won the show.
 Unfortunately there is a misconception that Matt has slagged off the show and fallen out with Sony but this is not true."
 Cardle later described being omitted from the advert as "disappointing, especially for fans who would have liked to have seen him in it.
 His collaborator and Spice Girls member Melanie C was more critical of ITV, commenting: "I think it's really fucking rude the way they have left him out."